-The Association of Ambulance Chief Executives (AACE) published a commissioning blueprint calling for greater integration of 999 and 111 call handling, clinical assessment and triage, and ambulance service provision in December 2019.
+The Association of Ambulance Chief Executives (AACE) published the below commissioning blueprint (PDF version here) calling for greater integration of 999 and 111 call handling, clinical assessment and triage, and ambulance service provision in December 2019.
 The part played by the UK NHS ambulance sector during the Covid-19 pandemic further demonstrates its potential contribution, in terms of co-ordination, navigation and provision, to the collective delivery of integrated urgent and emergency care services alongside other providers and system partners.

 NHS ambulance trusts in England operate on a regional footprint.
 999 ambulance services are currently commissioned by local Clinical Commissioning Groups (CCGs), which ranges from seven to 32 for any one trust.

 These function across multiple sustainability and transformation partnership / integrated care system (STP / ICS) areas – with ambulance service contracts usually negotiated through a lead or co-ordinating commissioner.
 Currently 111 / integrated urgent care (IUC) contracts are commercially tendered and commissioned at an STP / ICS level.

 An integrated regional approach to the commissioning of 999 and 111 services has the potential to bring about significant economies of scale and quality improvements across service provision, particularly in relation to call answering, clinical assessment and triage to: